telerik/ajax-docs/controls/grid/functionality/filtering/overview.md

->note When the FilterDelay property is set, the filtering will be triggered after the last key stroke with the filter delay time span being respected or immediately if [ENTER] has been hit.
+> When the FilterDelay property is set, the filtering will be triggered after the last keystroke with the filter delay time span being respected or immediately if [ENTER] has been hit.
 In addition, if AutoPostBackOnFilter has been set to true along with a FilterDelay time span, the filtering should be triggered immediately on [TAB] key press.
 If only AutoPostBackOnFilter has been set to true, the filtering should be triggered immediately on [TAB] and [ENTER] key press.
 >